 Trail maps: If you use a Garmin GPSr, Northwest Trails is a tremendous (free) resource, as it adds trails to your GPS maps (a transparent overlay, so you see the trails along with other loaded maps).

-Accommodations: If you're looking for a hotel, there are plenty of options in Issaquah and other towns near (and in) Seattle.
-Closer to the event, WSGA may again have a block of rooms reserved at the Hilton Garden Inn in Issaquah, which is on I-90 about halfway between Seattle (Block Party) and Hyak (APE event).
-Details available in Spring 2014.
+Accommodations: There are plenty of options in all price ranges in the Seattle metro area.
+WSGA has a block of rooms reserved at the Hilton Garden Inn in Issaquah, which is on I-90 about halfway between Seattle (Block Party) and Hyak (APE event).
+Book online by July 25 to reserve your room at the special rate.

 Camping: There are several camping areas in the I-90 corridor between Seattle and Hyak.
 Here are three we recommend: Snoqualmie River RV Park & Campground (exit 22, coords N 47 33.995 W 121 52.540) in Fall City has both tent and RV camping, with restaurants and shops nearby.
 Tolt MacDonald Park and Campground (exit 22) in Carnation offers yurts for rent as well as tent and RV sites, and the park has several caches along the trails.
 Denny Creek Campground (exit 47) has a nice wooded location, but you do hear freeway noise.